nbproject/nbproject/INSTALL.md

     sudo pip install django-cors-headers

-If, after setting everything up, you have trouble uploading a pdf with permission denied error, run:
+If, after setting everything up, you have trouble uploading a pdf with permission denied error,check the permissions on the directories specifying HTTPD_MEDIA and HTTPD_MEDIA_CACHE in your settings_credentials.py file.
+For example,

     chmod ugo+rwx /var/local/nb/pdf/repository
     chmod ugo+rwx /var/local/nb/pdf/cache2